Navneetgit-tech/NavneetTestCase/README.md

 # NavneetTestCase
 <br>
-React Shopping Cart Test
-I automated a shopping cart website using Selenium tool, Cucumber BDD framework and java programming language.
+React Shopping Cart Application, is automated using Selenium tool, Cucumber BDD framework and java programming language.
 This website automates several functionalities of web pages which includes:
 1)testing of drop down button
 2)checking the count of star ratings